claireluchen/USACO-Solutions/README.md

 # USACO-Solutions
 Here are some solutions to USACO, written in Java.
-All of the solutions have received full points during the contests.
+All of the solutions have received full points.

 Past contest problems for USACO can be found here: http://www.usaco.org/index.php?page=contests